shlomomdahan/VeriCreds/README.md

 - **PyJWT**: Handling JSON Web Tokens for secure authentication.
 - **PyMongo**: MongoDB driver for Python.
 - **Python-Dotenv**: Loading environment variables from `.env` files.

-## Purpose
-Developed as a hackathon project, `Vericreds` demonstrates rapid and innovative full-stack development, integrating blockchain technology with a dynamic web frontend and robust backend services, tailored for cloud-based document sharing.